simonberner/mcp-server-calculator/README.md

 ## About

+Model Context Protocol (MCP) is a protocol that enables LLMs to access custom tools and services.
+An MCP client can make requests to MCP servers to access tools that they provide.
+This example represents a simple calculator server that provides basic math operations to a client.

 > "MCP can provide a single, standardized way for AI models to interact with external systems.
 You write code once and all AI systems can use it."
 [1](#resources)

-### Server

 > "Servers are the fundamental building block that enriches LLMs with external data and context."
 [2](#resources)